AlbertSun0930/Code-for-the-Confounder-MNAR-paper/README.md

 '5_ATE_Sen.R' contains the codes in Section 11.4 of the supplementary material for investigating the robustness of the WEE-based causal effect estimators when the treatment-independent missing assumption is violated.

-################

-In the 'Real data analysis' folder:

-'mergeddata.csv' contains the preprocessed NHANES data for the real data analysis.

-'RDA_Code.R' contains codes in Section 5 of the main text for illustrating the average treatment effect of marital status on mental health with NHANES data.